-Churches should not assume that Robert’s Rules of Order Newly Revised, is the only parliamentary authority.
+Churches should not assume that Robert’s Rules of Order Newly Revised is the only parliamentary authority.
 It is not.
-On the contrary, there are alternative systems of parliamentary procedure, some of which are excellent (some would say superior) alternatives.
+On the contrary, there are alternative systems of parliamentary procedure, some of which are excellent (and some would say superior).

+Caution.
 Many churches adopted the original Robert’s Rules of Order, or one of the early revisions.
 The original text was published in 1876, and it has been revised ten times.
-The current (eleventh) edition was released in 2011.
+The current (12th) edition was released in 2020.
 Obviously, churches that select “Robert’s Rules” should be sure to identify this system of parliamentary procedure as “the most recent revision of Robert’s Rules of Order.”
 Otherwise, they may have to resort to obsolete rules to resolve parliamentary questions.

 Can church members vote to “suspend” the church bylaws during a membership meeting?
 Consider the following scenario.
 A church’s bylaws state that board members serve a maximum of six years in office.
 The church is in the midst of a construction project, and a board member is a contractor who has provided invaluable assistance to the church during this project.
 Several church members want this person to remain on the board following the expiration of his term of office.
 A member made a motion at an annual church business meeting to “suspend the bylaws” to allow this to happen.
 Can church members, at a duly called business meeting, take action to suspend the bylaws?